GaganPunjabi/calculator-behavior/addition.md

   Then I see the "added number" as the result

-### Scenario: Addition of multiple positive numbers
+### Scenario: Addition of more than two positive numbers

   Given Calculator is ON AND Screen is clear